dladd/pyFormex/user/pyformex-user-meeting-2.rst

 Minutes of the previous meeting
 -------------------------------
 No remarks.
-The minutes are available on the `pyformex website`_.
+The minutes are available from the `pyFormex user meeting page`_.

 Agenda and discussion
 ---------------------